hhzzk/IT-Ebook-Download/README.md

 # IT-Ebook-Download
-A shell script to download books from it-ebooks.info
+The shell script is used for downloading books from it-ebooks.info